-Get a more natural look from day one with immediate dentures from our Chatham-Kent denture clinic.
-Using impressions taken of your natural teeth prior to extraction, we create a set of dentures that can replace your natural teeth immediately following extraction.
+Grand West Denture Clinic offers immediate dentures in Chatham-Kent.
+Get a more natural look from day one with immediate dentures at our Chatham-Kent denture clinic.
+Using impressions of your natural teeth taken before extraction, we create a set of dentures that can replace your natural teeth immediately following extraction.

 Benefits of Immediate Dentures